microsoft/SimpleStubs/Documentation/Tutorial.md

 It's also possible to instruct SimpleStubs to create stubs for internal interfaces (by default only public interfaces are stubbed) as shown in the configuration sample above.

 ## Current limitations
-* Methods signatures with pointers are not supported.
-* Generic methods are not supported (but generic interfaces are).
 * Only interfaces are stubbed.
+* Generic constrains are not supported.

 ## What if some stubs don't compile?

-Exclude the interface that is causing the problem (using the `SimpleStubs.json` configuration file) and report the problem.
+Exclude the interface that is causing the problem (using the `SimpleStubs.json` configuration file) and report the problem by opening an issue.